-Same goes for Karolina and Xavin of the Runaways are also not married, as their wedding was interrupted by the planet they were on exploding, but they were Happily Engaged up until Xavin was Put on a Bus.
+Karolina and Xavin of the Runaways are also not married, as their wedding was interrupted by the planet they were on exploding, but they were Happily Engaged up until Xavin was Put on a Bus.
 The six couples that make up the Pride also count - while they're all murdering, thieving supervillains, their marriages and family lives are quite healthy (except for the way the Steins treat Chase, but even then, they love him and are willing to die for him).

 In Fables Beauty and Beast definitely qualify, despite the occasional bickerings (as Beauty points out, you can't expect a marriage to last for thousands of years without quarreling).
 Snow White and Bigby also qualify later.

 Swedish comic book Bamse has the eponymous character happily married with four children.

 The Legion of Super-Heroes: Lightning Lad and Saturn Girl, who were long-standing sweethearts since the Silver Age and the second couple to be married.
 When Saturn Girl became pregnant with twin boys, she was the one who decided to go back on active duty while Lightning Lad chose to stay at home to look after the boys as a House Husband.
 Their status as happily married was briefly undone during the tenure of Geoff Johns as writer for what was considered the original Legion, with Saturn Girl trying to keep her husband under control while he kept snapping at her for never taking his side.
 When Paul Levitz came back as Legion writer, Garth's anger was toned down and the Ranzzs have gone back to being a supportive couple, this time with both of them retiring from active duty to raise their boys on Garth's home planet Winath.

 Cartoonist Charles Addams invariably depicted marriage as a literal battlefield, with the notable exception of his reoccurring characters who became The Addams Family: in their own very unique way, proto-Gomez and Morticia are a loving and devoted couple.